-MEM financial aid is need-based and is in the form of partial tuition scholarships.
+Full-time students are eligible for aid in the form of partial-tuition scholarships, hourly employment as teaching assistants or in other capacities, fellowships, and loans.
+Special and part-time students are not eligible for financial aid.
+BE students who accept partial-tuition scholarship awards will be required to serve as a paid hourly teaching assistant if called upon.
 After the MEM internship or any leave term during the MEM program, the student is expected to contribute a minimum of \$3,000 toward tuition.

-At the time of application, full-time applicants in the MEM program who are interested in applying for need-based aid must submit the PROFILE application available at: profileonline.collegeboard.com
+At the time of application to the BE, MEM, or MEng programs, full-time applicants interested in applying for need-based aid must submit the PROFILE application available at:

+profileonline.collegeboard.com